 Find people and organizations that share your purpose and are doing similar work.
 You don’t have to be the lonely hero.
 There are others who share your business and social goals.

 3. Think citizens, not consumers

-People across the world are increasingly vocalizing this stance – we are more than consumers; we care about others and the environment.
-This situation presents a huge opportunity for brands to speak to people in a more multifaceted way than ever before.
+People across the world are increasingly vocalizing this stance: we are more than consumers, and we care about others and the environment.
+This situation presents a huge opportunity for brands to speak to people in a multifaceted way more than ever before.

 4. Lead with the cool

-Even with the best intentions and ideas to impact the greater good, if you want people to pay attention, connect, and advocate, you have to lead with cool; make it exciting, engaging.
-Bring in the people who can make this possible and lead with this to draw people.
+Even with the best intentions and ideas to impact the greater good, if you want people to pay attention, connect, and advocate, then you have to lead with cool.
+Make it exciting and engaging!
+Bring in the people who can make this possible and lead with this to draw people to your purpose.

 5. Don’t advertise, solve problems

 Brands that are not solving problems in the world will soon be replaced with those that are.
 If your brand is not solving problems, from the everyday to the epic, then you need to ask questions now.